TapwaveZodiac/novelaiUKB/docs/Using-Attributes.md

 ### Writing Attributes

-Attributes can be written in any style you like, though it is important to focus on making your entries **stylistically consistent**, as well as **contain clear, easily understood information**.
+Attributes can be written in any style you like, though it is important to focus on making your entries **stylistically consistent**, as well as **containing clear, easily understood information**.
 Its purpose is to influence generations, so make sure you convey your ideas in a way that the model can understand.

 As a default, write attributes as **a list of individual words** separated by **commas**, with the intent of conjuring the correct "vibe" for that attribute.
 More verbose entries can lead to more verbose prose in response, but this will impact your token budget.